28 Feb From Thurso to Thanet, we’ve got you covered

 We’re a member of the Independent Washroom Services Association

 Prior to the IWSA being established in 2008, the only contact independent washroom companies had with each other were introductions through various suppliers.
-The first real common purpose group was organised by Technical Concepts (now part of Newell Rubbermaid) to support Jangro members who had starting offering washroom services as opposed to products in their catalogue.
+The first real common purpose group was organised by Technical Concepts (now part of Newell Rubbermaid).
+The aim of the group was to support Jangro members who had started offering washroom services as opposed to products in their catalogue.

 The downside to this was the group had to be loyal customers of TC in order to be a member.
-It was not long after this that there was a consensus to create a voice for the independent contractors within the industry.
+Not long after this that there was a consensus to create a voice for the independent contractors within the industry.
 If memory serves me well there were about 10 members of that first meeting that then morphed into the IWSA.

-The IWSA has matured and now boasts over 300+ service vehicles which means that members are able to speak to clients with offices in Dover and Dingwall and be assured that they will get a consistent quality service delivered at a reasonable cost.
+The IWSA has matured and now boasts over 300+ service vehicles.
+This means that members can speak to clients from Dover to Dingwall.
+The clients can be assured that they will get a consistent quality service delivered at a reasonable cost.

-The meetings themselves can be boisterous affairs as having thirty passionate business owners in a room, each with an opinion, does require the meetings to be chaired and the timetable kept, but overall it is enjoyable, interesting (most of the time) but always useful.
+The meetings themselves can be boisterous affairs as having thirty passionate business owners in a room.
+Each member of course, has an opinion, so meetings need to be chaired and the timetable kept.
+But overall it is enjoyable, interesting (most of the time) but always useful.

 So whether your washroom requirements are for one sanitary bin In Ealing or 800 sites across the length and breadth of the UK, have a chat to one (or even two) of our members.